 Best iPhone email app for using AI to write your emails

-Copilot doesn't just recommend action items—it can also write emails for you.
-Canary is one of the few apps I found that's using AI well already.
-For example, you can give it a small prompt, such as "Wish Emily a Happy Birthday," and Copilot will do the rest.
+Copilot doesn't just recommend action items—it's also an AI assistant.
+Copilot can write emails for you, perform tasks like archiving emails, show your availability, and answer questions about how to use the app.
+As far as composing emails with Copilot, you can give it a small prompt, such as thanking someone for coming to an event, and Copilot will do the rest.
 In the image above, you'll see my AI-written email.

 For even more convenience, you can favorite contacts so that their emails are pinned at the top of your inbox, which is slightly better than just tagging contacts as VIP.
 But the section I found most useful within the app was Categories.
 It allows you to look at emails based on whether they fit in the following categories: Personal, Social, Updates, Forums, or Promotions.
 I've found this especially useful when looking out for good deals and discounts in the Promotions category.